 Introduction to the Physician Assistant Studies Handbook

-The production of this document is the result of the considerable efforts of the faculty and staff of the Department of Physician Assistant Studies at the New York Institute of Technology (NYIT).
+The production of this document is the result of the considerable efforts of the faculty and staff of the Department of Physician Assistant Studies (PA Studies) at New York Institute of Technology (New York Tech).

 The purpose of the student handbook is to inform students of program policies and procedures.
 The program updates the student handbook periodically.
-The college also publishes an NYIT Student Handbook that covers college-wide policies and procedures along with other resources.
+The university also publishes the Student Handbook: U.S. Edition that covers college-wide policies and procedures along with other resources.

-The PA Studies program at NYIT reserves the right to make changes to this document at any time.
-Changes are anticipated, and students will be notified of all updates through their NYIT email.
-A form will be distributed requiring students to sign off that they have read and understand the contents of the updated handbook.
+The PA Studies program at New York Tech reserves the right to make changes to this document at any time.
+Changes are anticipated, and students will be notified of all updates through their nyit.edu email.
+A form will be distributed requiring students to sign off that they have read, understand, and have had the opportunity to ask questions about the contents of the updated handbook.